Ordering & Purchasing

 What about your digital products?

 Our refund policy on digital products is similar to that of other sites.
 As standard practice we do not issue refunds for digital goods as they are “intangibles” that cannot be returned.
+Access to digital products after purchase is explained here.

 Can I use Living Books Curriculum for multiple grades?